 Now you’d need to be from another planet – one where the sun always shines and fairy dust is sprinkled with largess – to believe that various governments from around this world are not involved in less than savory actions.
 Think Rainbow Warrior.

 Targeted killings are not however considered rational reactions – at least not in a world that has any moral compass.
 'Live by the sword, die by the sword' is not a justification for assassination.
 Otherwise think of the number of officials who sanction unnecessary war and the like who could be equally subjected to such extra-judicial actions.
-Hit squads will not solve any of the issues that plague the Middle East.
-Arguably they perpetuate other clichés – violence begets violence, lie with dogs and you get fleas, and all that.
+Hit squads will not solve any of the issues that plague the

 For Israel – with its long list of known targeted assassinations and attempts, and retributive killings from Golda Meir’s ‘Wrath of God’ operation on – there’s still no peace, only more moral confusion.